ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/_review.md

         answers:
             - No.
             - Yes, Streamline just shows you out of the box.
-            - Yes, ArmNN's ExecuteNetwork can do this.
+            - Yes, Arm NN ExecuteNetwork can do this.
             - Yes, Android Studio Profiler can do this.
         correct_answer: 3
         explanation: >
             Standard profilers do not have an easy way to see what is happening inside an ML framework to see a model running inside it.
-ArmNN's ExecuteNetwork can do this for LiteRT models, and ExecuTorch has tools that can do this for PyTorch models.
+Arm NN ExecuteNetwork can do this for LiteRT models, and ExecuTorch has tools that can do this for PyTorch models.